Open main menu

 • Functionality

 The locks continue to hold fine and the shock absorption qualities remain as good as when I purchased them.
-They have been used on extremely rocky terrain in the Adirondacks of NY, Vermont's Long Trail, NH'S White Mountains, and the Bigelow Range of Maine.
-Of course they have also been used on easier terrain as well in places such as the AT in NJ and were fine as would be expected.
+They have been used on extremely rocky terrain in the Adirondacks of New York, Vermont's Long Trail, New Hampshire's White Mountains, and the Bigelow Range of Maine.
+Of course they have also been used on easier terrain as well in places such as the AT in New Jersey and were fine as would be expected.

 The hand grips were a nice fit out of the box and overall I am very pleased with this purchase.